 - 1. The teacher will set a due date for the submission of any such work.
 An attempt will be made to spread outcomes throughout each semester but no guarantee can be given that due dates, in different units will not occur at the same time. - 2.
-The teacher will assess all outcomes handed in on the due date immediately so that any outcome that is unsatisfactory can be returned to the student and re-submitted by a Completion Due Date set by the teacher, no more than one week from the return of the work to the student.
-If a piece of work is both an outcome and an assessment task it may be re-submitted to improve from an N to an S but the original grading of the work as an assessed task will remain. - 3.
-Students who want an extension of time beyond the due date or the completion due date may apply in writing to the VCE Coordinator who will decide the application in consultation with the unit teacher.
-Such extension (known as deadline date) if granted will enable the student to be awarded an S but if the work is part or all of an assessment task then the original assessment task grade will not be altered. - 4.
+The teacher will assess all outcomes handed in on the due date promptly so that any outcome that is unsatisfactory can be returned to the student and re-submitted to achieve an S. If a piece of work is both an outcome and an assessment task it may be re-submitted to improve from an N to an S but the original grading of the work as an assessed task will remain. - 3.
+Students who need an extension of time beyond the completion due date must apply (before the due date) to the Head of Senior School who will decide, in consultation with the unit teacher, decide its merit. - 4.
 No deadline dates will be set later than a date in term four consistent with the date set by VCAA for lodging Unit Completion Returns.